OussamaTeyib/HelloWorld/README.md

 > [!NOTE]
 > Note: All output files are located in `<Build-Directory>/outputs/`.

-3. **Install on a connected device or emulator**
+4. **Install on a connected device or emulator**

-   - To install the APK for a specific ABI:
+   - Install the APK for a specific ABI:
      ```
      cmake --build <Build-Directory> --target install_apk_<ABI-Name>
      ```
      This command builds the native code and the APK for the specified ABI (if not already built), then installs it on the connected device or emulator.
      > Replace `<ABI-Name>` with one of the configured ABIs.

-   - To install the universal APK:
+   - Install the universal APK:
      ```
      cmake --build <Build-Directory> --target install_apk_universal
      ```
      This command builds the native code and a universal APK that supports all configured ABIs (if not already built), and installs it on the connected device or emulator.

-   - To install the AAB (Android App Bundle):
+   - Install the AAB (Android App Bundle):
      ```
      cmake --build <Build-Directory> --target install_aab
      ```